Oregon's 58th House district

 District 58 of the Oregon House of Representatives is one of 60 House legislative districts in the state of Oregon.
-As of 2013, the boundary for the district includes all of Union and Wallowa counties and a portion of Umatilla County.
+As of 2021, the boundary for the district contains all of Union and Wallowa counties and a portion of Umatilla County.
+The district contains the population centers of La Grande and Pendleton as well as Hells Canyon, the Umatilla Indian Reservation, and the campus of Eastern Oregon University.
 The current representative for the district is Republican Bobby Levy of Echo.

 Election results

-District boundaries have changed over time; therefore, representatives before 2013 may not represent the same constituency as today.
+District boundaries have changed over time.
+Therefore, representatives before 2021 may not represent the same constituency as today.
 General election results from 2000 to present are as follows: